Jason-Bloomer/DUOpenMarket/README.md

 Add fuel/warp-cost and transportation-related calculators using current fuel prices, factoring for talents.

 Add an interface for tracking relationships bewteen player accounts and discord ID's, for the purpose of providing a "reputation" for a given player.

+Allow DUOM to be minimized to the system tray as a background-worker.

+Allow DUOM to set system registry keys for automatic startup after Windows boot.

+Allow DUOM to automatically login with the last account used, if the access_code is still valid.